konflux-ci/architecture/ADR/0035-artifact-streams.md

   and delivery pipeline.
 - The owning references of `ArtifactStream`s and `ArtifactCollectionStream`s can be used for grouping and visualizing related `Artifact`s and `ArtifactCollection`s.
+- Some `Artifact` types can have custom uniqueness requirements which would enable the prevention of `Artifact` creation if the uniqueness failed.
+For example, an RPM-typed `Artifact` may require global uniqueness of `name`, `version`, and `release` properties.

 [ADR 32.
 Decoupling Deployment]: 0032-decoupling-deployment.md